SystemsApproach/tcpcc/intro.rst

 rightfully so.
 It has scaled to connect billions of devices, supports every imagined communications application, and accommodates transmission rates ranging from tens of bits-per-day to hundreds of gigabits-per-second.
-But at its core, it remains a thorny technical challenge that has drawn widespread attention for the last 30-plus years, from both practitioners trying to make the Internet perform better and theoreticians wanting to understand its mathematical underpinnings: how the Internet’s resources are best allocated to all the competing interests trying to use it.
+But at its core is a thorny technical challenge that has drawn widespread attention for the last 30-plus years, from both practitioners trying to make the Internet perform better and theoreticians wanting to understand its mathematical underpinnings:
+How the Internet’s resources are best allocated to all the competing interests trying to use it.

 Resource allocation is a hard problem in any computer system, but